Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

 The brand owner shall be subject to the verification and challenge testing procedures outlined in NRCan’s Annex B – Heat-Recovery Ventilator and Energy-Recovery Ventilator (H/ERV) Certification and Disqualification Procedures for ENERGY STAR Canada.
 No other procedures are considered valid for the purposes of ENERGY STAR certification unless approved in writing and communicated to program Participants by NRCan.

-The certification body will provide the results of verification testing of all models to NRCan within 48 hours of receipt from the third-party laboratory that performed the test.
+The certification body will provide the results of verification testing of all models to NRCan within two (2) working days of receipt from the third-party laboratory that performed the test.

 9. Requirements of Organizations Certifying Products for ENERGY STAR Certification